 Irina V. Gott

-Professor Gott recently joined the Legal Practice faculty.
-She comes to Roger Williams with over five years of experience teaching legal writing at several Boston schools, including Suffolk University Law School, Northeastern School of Law, and New England School of Law.
+Professor Gott joined the faculty in 2016 after teaching as a visiting and adjunct professor at at several Boston schools, including Suffolk University Law School, Northeastern School of Law, and New England School of Law.
 After graduating from law school, Professor Gott spent ten years practicing as a litigation associate in Boston.
 During that time she represented clients in contract and probate disputes and other civil matters.
 Professor Gott has also successfully represented clients pro bono in political asylum cases.
 She is a graduate of the University of Connecticut and Suffolk University Law School.

 We have classified RWU Law classes under the following headers.
 One of the following course types will be attached to each course which will allow students to narrow down their search while looking for classes.

 Students in the first and second year are required to take classes covering the following aspects of the law—contracts, torts, property, criminal law, civil procedure, and constitutional law, evidence, and professional responsibility.
 Along with these aspects, the core curriculum will develop legal reasoning skills.